 Social Security Disability Insurance is for those who have worked throughout their lives and paid into the system.
 If you have to stop working, in most cases you can collect Social Security Disability Insurance as long as your disability begins within five years of when you stopped working.
 This new study shows that, despite what some people may believe, the vast majority of people applying for disability genuinely cannot work.

 If only 27 percent of people applying for disability return to work when they are denied, it is pretty clear that they honestly cannot work.
-Many people believe that many disability applicants are just trying to “fool the system.”
-This new study proves that people who genuinely cannot work are applying for disability.
+Some people believe that many disability applicants are just trying to “fool the system.”
+This new study shows that the vast majority of people who are applying for disability benefits genuinely cannot work.

 If the myths of Social Security Disability fraud were right, we could expect to see considerably larger numbers of people going back to work once they are denied and need to support themselves.
 Instead, these number show that most people genuinely cannot return to work, and need the benefits that they paid into for so many years of their working lives.